Tacoma Rainiers Game Notes: at Sugar Land (5:05 PT)

 FOUR LORE: When Zach DeLoach, Adam Engel, Mark Mathias and Sam Haggerty each homered to begin the bottom of the fourth inning on Saturday vs. Salt Lake, it was the first time in the "Rainiers" era/Seattle affiliation (since 1995) that Tacoma hit four consecutive home runs.
 It marked the first time the Rainiers hit three straight homers since June 13, 2013, when Carlos Peguero, Rich Poythress and Nate Tenbrink did so at Cashman Field in Las Vegas.

-SCHEIN BRIGHT: Rainiers corner infielderJake Scheiner leads all of Triple-A in home runs (25), and RBI (85), and leads the Pacific Coast League in total bases (187) and runs scored (75).
-His 44 extra-base hits and 65 walks each rank second in the PCL.
-The league MVP candidate is batting .339 (38x112) with RISP (13 HR).
-With 48 games remaining, Scheiner's 85 RBI are already the most for Tacoma since 2011, when Alex Liddi drove in 104 runs (T-10th in franchise history).
+SCHEIN BRIGHT: Rainiers corner infielderJake Scheiner leads the Pacific Coast League in home runs (25), RBI (85) and runs scored (75), and is second on the circuit in extra-base hits (44), walks (65) and total bases (187).
+The PCL MVP candidate is batting .339 (38x112) with RISP (13 HR).
+With 47 games remaining, Scheiner's 85 RBI are already the most for Tacoma since 2011, when Alex Liddi drove in 104 runs (T-10th franchise history in a single season).

 YO...JAKE!: Rainiers 3B/1B Jake Scheiner has 25 home runs in 93 games of his Triple-A debut season, extending an already career-high total.
 He hit 21 homers last year at Double-A Arkansas.